Groundbreaking tunnelling for fast connections

-Several tunnels along the new line are built with Herrenknecht tunnelling technology.
-A total of four tunnel boring machines dig through the ground along the new train line for the projects Filder Tunnel, Bossler Tunnel and Albvorland Tunnel.
-As a result of the railway project, travel times between Stuttgart and Ulm will be almost halved.
-Around ten million passengers per year will benefit from the project.
+Several tunnels have been built along the new line using Herrenknecht tunnelling technology.
+Over a distance of nearly 50 kilometers, a total of four tunnel boring machines dug their way through the underground for the Filder Tunnel, Bossler Tunnel and Albvorland Tunnel projects on the planned new train line.
+As a result of the railway project, journey times between Stuttgart and Ulm will be almost halved in future.
+Around ten million passengers a year will benefit from the project.

 The machine is the best there is on the market.